License sale and delivery server

 Mandatory license parameters

-Recipient
+- Recipient

-Each order to create a license must specify a recipient - and the Recipient input requires the email address of the customer to whom the PSN will be delivered.
+- Each order to create a license must specify a recipient, and the Recipient input requires the email address of the customer to whom the PSN will be delivered.

-Maximum number of activations/floating users
+- Maximum number of activations or floating users

-Licenses can be node-locked (tied to one computer) or floating (tied to a license server).
+- Licenses can be node-locked (tied to one computer) or floating (tied to a license server).
 If you are creating a node-locked license, specify the Maximum number of activations.
 If you specify a non-zero Maximum number of floating users, the license will be floating.

 Optional license parameters

-Licenses also allow optional parameters.
-Start date is one such optional parameter that every license has.
-The license can be delivered to the customer before the start date, but will be inactive until that date.
 Note that the Start date value interacts with the Duration parameter.
-If the start date is specified, the expiration date of the license is that date plus duration.
-If the start date is unspecified, the expiration date of the license is the activation date plus duration.
+If the start date is specified, the expiration date of the license is that date plus the duration.
+If the start date is unspecified, the expiration date of the license is the activation date plus the duration.

 Orders